census-instrumentation/opencensus-python/README.rst

     with tracer.span(name='span2') as span2:
         do_something_to_trace()

-Census will collect everything within the ``with`` statement as a single span.
+OpenCensus will collect everything within the ``with`` statement as a single span.

 Alternatively, you can explicitly start and end a span: